jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 That night, my husband returns.
 He has a cut on the forearm.
 But he is smiling as he tells me what happened.

 "I looked at the machine.
 My hands were shaking.
 The farmer saw me—scared like a cat I was.
 But he did not laugh.
 I didn't know what to say.
 He said, 'We got it from Britain this year.
+Called a tractor.
 I'm learning it too.
 Come.
 Let's start.'"

 So we learned.
 I read the manual.
-The machine is steel, runs on steam.
+The tractor is steel, runs on steam.
 It does the planting very fast.
 When it works.
 It worked a few hours today, then we fixed it a few hours.
 There are many water pipes.
 We seed much faster on the good days.

-I don't understand this new machine.
+I don't understand this new tractor machine.
 "I want to see it," I tell him as I put carbolic acid on his cut then wrap the clean cloth around it.
 He will work tomorrow and be safe.

-And the farmer knows more than machines.

-When the machine was working, he said we needed to lay irrigation pipes.

-Pipes!
-Under pressure would water the field!

-He asked me where they should go.
-I said to put water channels high, and let gravity do the rest.
-I told him how I would water the field, and he put me on the irrigation pipe team.
+I learn the farmer knows more than machines.
+When the tractor was working, the workers laid irrigation pipes—pipes under pressure to water the whole field.
+The farmer asked where they should go.
+My husband said to put the channels high and let gravity do the rest.
+He put my husband on the irrigation pipe team!

+The farmer teaches us "crop rotation".
 He plants one crop here this year, another next, he says so the soil never tires.
 He keeps boxes of bees, feeds them through winter, so the blossoms set fruit consistently.

 And so my husband would return each day.
 Hard work in body and mind, we pushed each other on with "Rich country, strong army".
 We grow our nation together.